Harold Hazeldine, Private 3422, 1/7th Battalion, Cheshire Regiment

 Harold Hazeldine (also spelt Hazledine) was born on 26th April and baptised on 30th July 1893 at St Peter’s Church, Macclesfield, the son of Sarah and Joseph Hazeldine, a silk dyer of 2 North Street, Macclesfield.

 Harold began his education at St George’s School in London Road on 11th October 1897, aged 3½.
 In 1901, just before his 8th birthday, Harold was still living at 2 North Street with his parents and siblings James (17), Mary Ann (14), Joseph (11), and Annie (4).
-By 1911 Sarah had died, the family had moved to 29 Bridge Street, Macclesfield, and eighteen year old Harold was employed as a cotton winder.
+By 1911 Sarah had died, the family had moved to 29 Bridge Street, south Macclesfield, (now Chapel Street) and eighteen-year-old Harold was employed as a cotton winder.
+He later worked at Messrs Hulme’s dyeworks.

 Harold attested at Macclesfield in 1914, joining the 7th Battalion of the Cheshire Regiment, and following a period of training in various locations in the south of England, the 7th Cheshires, as part of 159th Brigade, 53rd (Welsh) Division, received orders to equip for service in an undisclosed location in the Mediterranean.
 In July 1915 they sailed from Devonport to Alexandria in Egypt, then on to the island of Lemnos on the 4th August.